even4void/aliquote/content/post/icc-garson.md

   0.064 < ICC < 0.448
 ```

 The default settings correspond to the so-called "consistency" ICC, that is ICC computed from a one-way ANOVA where raters are considered as random effects (henece, representative of a larger pool of raters).
 But D. Garson also showed ICC for "Average measures", which means that we consider the unit of analysis to be the mean of several ratings.
-This is readily obtain with
+This is readily obtained using the following instruction:

 ```
 > icc(t(tv.num), unit="average")